shinyvision/vimfony/README.md

     <img src="https://raw.githubusercontent.com/shinyvision/vimfony/main/.github/assets/vimfony_sm.png" alt="Vimfony Logo">
 </p>

 This is a language server that adds Symfony integration in Neovim.
+It is the missing **Vim / Neovim Symfony plugin**. (totally added that for SEO reasons)

 If you find a bug or want a feature, you can create an issue or a PR.
 I’ll probably take a look at it.
 We finally have several autocomplete features working in Vimfony!